Jarros/Match-3/README.md

 npm install

 # build single-line html (into /dist/)
-node build-inline.js
+npm run build
 cd dist

-# THEN OPEN /dist/packed-ad.html WITH ANY BROWSER OF CHOICE
+# THEN OPEN /dist/index.html WITH ANY BROWSER OF CHOICE
-packed-ad.html
+index.html